caktus/hosted-rapidpro/README.md

    NOTE: This adds a small cost to our account; that's allowed.

-3. Configure your new number with "TwiML App", and click "+ Create a new TwiML app", and use this info:

-    * **Friendly Name:** MYSUBDOMAIN.ngrok.io
-    * **Voice Request URL:** HTTP POST to https://MYSUBDOMAIN.ngrok.io/handlers/twilio/
-    * **Messaging Request URL:** HTTP POST to https://MYSUBDOMAIN.ngrok.io/handlers/twilio/

 ## 3. Local setup

 1. Create a directory for this project.